getmoto/moto/README.md

     assert body == "is awesome"
 ```

 With the decorator wrapping the test, all the calls to s3 are automatically mocked out.
-The mock keeps the state of the buckets and keys.
+The mock keeps track of the state of the buckets and keys.

 For a full list of which services and features are covered, please see our [implementation coverage](https://github.com/getmoto/moto/blob/master/IMPLEMENTATION_COVERAGE.md).